-In organization that are migrating to Agile, the question often come up what the role of project managers will be?
+In organizations that are migrating to Agile, the question often come up what the role of project managers will be?
 Are they still needed?
 Yes they are, but their day-to-day work will change.
-They will be supporting (iso directing) the agile teams in delivering working software.
-Scrum can perfectly work together with a project management method, in fact they support each other.
+They will be supporting (in stead of directing) the agile teams in delivering working software.
+Scrum can perfectly work together with a project management method, in fact, they support each other.
 Let’s see how that works out in practice.

 These are just some of the changes that I have seen to project management when organizations implement agile, there will probably be more.
 The conclusion is that, with agile, there is still a need for project management, but the role of the project manager changes.Training for project managers can be useful, to understand the agile principles and how agile teams work, and to practice skills that are needed to facilitate agile teams.

 Did you implement agile in your project organization?
-If so, what was the impact for your project managers?
+If so, what was the impact on your project managers?
 Please share your experiences by commenting on this article.